gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 Leon also delved into the details of Proof of Contribution, and how it connects to the fundamental idea of open-source, provable, on-chain development.
-Leon also covered how contributions will be scored, how contributions connect to chain validation, and how anyone can become a contributor to Gno.land.
+Leon also covered how contributions will be analyzed, how contributions connect to chain validation, and how anyone can become a contributor to Gno.land.

 ## Our ecosystem of contributors